- This event has passed.

 2021: The Future of Food

-FFC SK’s annual conference brings people together from across the agricultural spectrum, from crops and livestock to horticulture and poultry production, as well as large and small-scale farms, agribusinesses, dietitians, food companies, researchers and government.
+FFC SK’s annual conference brings people together from across the agriculture and food system, from crops and livestock to horticulture and poultry production, as well as large and small-scale farms, agribusinesses, dietitians, food companies, researchers and government.
 This year’s theme is The Future of Food.

 Please check in at least 15 minutes before the first presentation